Mornington Crescent

 Mornington Crescent is a terraced street in Camden Town, Camden, London, England.
 It was built in the 1820s, on a greenfield site just to the north of central London.
 Many of the houses were subdivided into flats during the Victorian era, and what was the street's communal garden is now the Carreras Building.
+Mornington Crescent tube station which opened in 1907, takes its name from the street.